Install in Your AI Client

 MCP server shows red in Settings.
 Open the MCP panel, click the error, and check the log — usually a bad HIVE_API_KEY or Node.js missing.

 API key rejected.
 Regenerate at /dashboard/keys.
-Keys are sensitive to leading/trailing whitespace — paste carefully.
+Keys are sensitive to leading/trailing whitespace; copy the key exactly.

-Deeplink doesn't open Cursor.
-Make sure Cursor is running and you're on Cursor 0.42+ (older versions didn't support MCP install deeplinks).
+Install link doesn't open Cursor.
+Make sure Cursor is running and you're on Cursor 0.42+ (older versions didn't support MCP install links).

 Other clients